Francisco Ferreras: Relationship with Nina Ferreras

 On June 21, 2012, in Miami, Florida, Pipin married Juscelina Cacau Melo, a Canadian former South Beach model, also known in the diving world as Nina Ferreras.

 The Dive

 After Audrey's death, Ferreras produced a book, ghost-written by Linda Robertson, The Dive.

-In 2010 James Cameron acquired the movie rights and was to co-produce the film.
+In 2004, James Cameron acquired the movie rights and was to co-produce and possibly direct the film, with the script written by Dana Stevens.
+Martin Campbell was later announced to direct with J. Michael Straczynski writing the script.
 Oscar-winning actress Jennifer Lawrence was announced in January 2015 as being cast to play Audrey Mestre.
-Francis Lawrence, director of The Hunger Games, is directing.
+Francis Lawrence, director of The Hunger Games, would replace Campbell as director.
+Stevens also returned to provide rewrites.
 The film was scheduled to be released in 2017 but by September 2022 nothing has been announced.